 Built in 1977, the Correctional Center (previously called the County Jail) was designed to hold 149 inmates including 11 female inmates.
 The Center, through minor construction and renovation projects, is now licensed to hold 181 inmates including 30 female inmates.
 The Center is located on 18 acres of property at Exit 11 on the Garden State Parkway, East on Crest Haven Road, in the town of Cape May Court House, in Middle Township, of Cape May County, New Jersey.
 To see the more about the County Jail see the History Page .

 Using eligible inmates identified by the Court, the Correctional Division provides programs and services to the County of Cape May.
 The first program is the Sheriff’s Labor Assistance Program (SLAP).
-The SLAP personnel operate a car wash between the months of April and October for the County of Cape May vehicle fleet, work in the County Park, and provide routine outside services around the County grounds.
+The SLAP personnel work in the County Park, and provide routine outside services around the county grounds.
 The Correctional Division is also responsible for the Clean Streets Program and a Work Release program.

 The National Commission on Correctional Health Care (NCCHC) has accredited the Correctional Center Medical Department four times over the past twelve years.
 This is a private organization that focuses on the healthcare and medical services provided to the inmates within the Center.
 Finally, it must be also noted that the Correctional Center has successfully completed all annual inspections conducted by the NJDOC.